tarunyaa/penngineering-projects/README.md

 ### Pong 🏓
 *Pong is one of the first ever computer games 🎮 created.
 It's quite simple - two paddles and a ball and the goal is to defeat the opponent by making them lose the ball.
 This was made as part of a ESE 3500 lab.*

-In this project, a <span style="color:green">LCD screen</span> 🖥 is programmed using an Arduino Uno and <span style="color:green">SPI</span>, and its graphics library is written with the help of some given .h files.
+A <span style="color:green">LCD screen</span> 🖥 is programmed using an Arduino Uno and <span style="color:green">SPI</span>, and its graphics library is written with the help of some given .h files.
 A buzzer, joystick, LEDs, and a logic level shifter is also used.
 The <span style="color:green">NodeMCU</span> board is used for wireless control of the joystick.

 > Skills: C, Microcontrollers